lfeq/CyBattle/README.md

 # Multiplayer Third-Person Shooter

-Made this game following a Udemy tutorial.
+I made this game following a tutorial to learn how to make multiplayer games in unity.
+The project is a basic third-person shooter.

 ## Changes I Made